darkoid/pufin/README.md

 ### License

-Hydra is licensed under MIT License.
+PUFIN is licensed under MIT License.
 Refer to [LICENSE](./LICENSE) for more information.